logicahealth/komet/provider/datastore-postgres/README.md

 ![](README_files/images/Netbeans.03.png)

 If launch from the command line or script the PostgreSQL database name, username and user password can be passed in a properties.
+The database URL has the format "jdbc:postgresql://host:port/database".

 ``` ini
 -DISAAC_PSQL_URL="jdbc:postgresql://localhost/isaac_db"